Every Homeschool

 Why this head-to-head matters

-We get this comparison question more than any other from Christian homeschool families picking their first curriculum.
+This comparison question comes up more than any other from Christian homeschool families picking their first curriculum.
 It's also the comparison most poorly served by the open internet.
-Google the three names and you'll get affiliate blogs that rate every program a 9/10 because they get a commission either way.
+A Google search for the three names returns affiliate blogs that rate every program a 9/10 because they earn commission either way.

 The three publishers at a glance